fraenki/f-upgrade/README.md

 ## Reference

 ### Hooks

+Hooks are arbitrary commands that are run either before or after a certain upgrade task is executed.
+This makes it possible to customize the upgrade process to a certain degree.

 Hooks are shell scripts that need to be placed in `/usr/local/etc/f-upgrade.hook.d`.
 Two types of hooks are supported: pre and post.
 Pre hooks are executed before running an upgrade task, while post hooks are executed afterwards.